danharel/compcon/Roadmap.md

-## v1 (projected: early April 2019)

-### Readability and Style Normalization
-Font sizing and weight, spacing, gutters, and colors can be improved and standardized across the whole app, making it nicer to use and setting up future styling passes.
+## v1.0 (Complete!)
 ### ~Printing~ ✅

 ### ~Custom Images~ ✅

 ### ~Gear Catalogue~ ✅

+## v1.5 (projected: April 2019)

+### Readability and Style Normalization
+Font sizing and weight, spacing, gutters, and colors can be improved and standardized across the whole app, making it nicer to use and setting up future styling passes.

 ### Performance
 The first-pass implementations of features aren't particularly performant, and there are many easy saves yet to be made.